vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     This field contains JSON data that represents the initial configuration of desired properties for the device.
 The data that you entered will be used by the Device to set the time delay for reading sensor telemetry and sending events to IoT Hub.

-    > **WARNING**: The automated text entry tool can struggle with indented JSON, sometimes inserting extra squiggly brackets.
-If necessary, update your JSON file to ensure that it matches the code structure above.
+    > **WARNING**: The automated text entry tool can insert extra squiggly brackets when entering structured JSON objects.
+If necessary, update your JSON data to ensure that it matches the code structure above.

 1. Leave the **Enable entry** field set to **Enable**.